Hello!

 Reading

 Children will be bringing home a school reading book.
 The reading books will need to be sent into school every Friday, so that they can be changed.
-Books will be quarantined for 48 hours, before being cleaned and returned to the shelves for others to borrow them.

 Children will also need to bring in their reading records on the same day, as we will be checking that they have read 5 times at home.
 This expectation is in line with local primary schools and is also good preparation for Year 7 when they will be expected to read regularly.
 Parents/carers need to sign the reading record 5 times - either to say the child has read to them, or that they have seen the child reading independently.
 Although children often protest that 'they are too old to read to an adult', they certainly always enjoy it in school and it's a nice calming activity to do together in a busy world!